tchang135/Lebron_or_Buckets/README.md

 # *__Lebron or Buckets__*

 ### **Background**
 Lebron or Buckets is a HTML/Javascript game that simulates the classic arcade basketball shooting game.
 In this iteration, your opponent is none other than NBA star Lebron James.
 The player has 1 minute to score as many points as possible by shooting the basketball in the hoop.
 At the end of the 1 minute, the player must have a score higher than Lebron's score in order to win.

 ### **Functionality & MVPs:**

-- Player is able to use their mouth to properly interact with the basketball object
+- Player is able to use their mouse to properly interact with the basketball object
 - Buttons to start the game, and restart once the game ends
 - Upon starting or finishing a game, a message/image will appear in the API
 - A counter will indicate the player's current score
-- Proper interactions between objects based on physics engine 'Matter-js'
+- Proper interactions between objects
 - Separate buttons to mute musical audio and gameplay audio(i.e. sound effects when the ball goes into the hoop)